ncatlab/nlab-content/pages/3/0/1/0/10103/content.md

 A distinguishing feature of (infinitary) distributive monoidal categories is that the [[monad]] $T$ for [[monoid objects]] in such a category has a particularly simple expression:
 $$ T X = \coprod_n X^{\otimes n}.$$
 The same is true for the monad on enriched graphs whose algebras are categories enriched over such a monoidal category.
-This also generalizes to [[lax monoidal categories]], a.k.a. "multitensors"; see [(Weber)](#Weber).
+This also generalizes to [[lax monoidal categories]], a.k.a. "multitensors"; see [Weber 13](#Weber13).

 ## Related concepts